mablack/cordova-diagnostic-plugin/README.md

 - `DENIED_ALWAYS` - User denied access to this permission and checked "Never Ask Again" box.
 App can never ask for permission again.
 The only way around this is to instruct the user to manually change the permission on the app permissions page in Settings.
-- `GRANTED` - User granted access to this permission, the device is running Android 5.x or below, or the app is built with API 22 or below.
+- `GRANTED` - User granted access to this permission or the device is running Android 5.x or below.

 ⚠ Since it's impossible to distinguish between NOT_REQUESTED and DENIED_ALWAYS using the native Android runtime permissions API (they both return the same constant value), this plugin attempts to distinguish the difference by using HTML5 local storage to keep track of which permissions have been requested since the app was first installed.
 On requesting a permission for the first time, an entry is put into local storage against the permission name.
 If the user then selects DENY_ALWAYS, the plugin uses the flag in local storage to distinguish this from NOT_REQUESTED.